IIIT-Sricity-FSD-2024-2028/7_Ware2Door/README.md

 **Planned Features:**
 - Perform in-scan when shipments arrive at the hub
 - Perform out-scan when shipments leave the hub
--  Manage inventory at the transit hub  and raise pre-alert to local Delivery Agency
+-  Manage inventory at the transit hub  and raise pre-alert to local delivery agency
 - Update shipment movement status during transit

 ---